-A Letter From The Director of Counseling
+A Letter From The Dean of Student Counseling and Special Services

 Every student is born with a gift and a purpose.
 We empower students to uncover and discover their gifts.